 The dye spot test shall be carried out at least once for each sealing bath in every work shift.
-It shall always be carried out on the part with the thickest coating.
+It shall always be carried out on the workpiece with the thickest coating.
+To avoid damaging the workpiece, the dye spot test can be carried out in an area of the workpiece where dye spot marks will not harm its appearance.